 • Hamstring Flexion – you would have to face down and begin by trying to bring your heel to your bottom against resistance of your therapist.

-• High step ups- step onto a high step you would be advised to start at a position hip at 90 degrees on the step.
+• High step ups – step onto a high step.
+Start at a position hip at 90 degrees on the step.

 • Sitting hamstring stretch – sit on a chair and extend your leg until you feel a gentle stretch in your hamstrings.